AL08

 • Verify charger settings: Check that the SDMO battery charger is configured for the correct system voltage (12 V or 24 V).
 Incorrect settings can cause overvoltage.

-• Measure charger output: With the charger powered, measure DC output at its terminals.
-If voltage exceeds manufacturer limits (typically >14.4 V for 12 V or >28.8 V for 24 V), replace the charger.
+• Measure charger output: With the charger powered, measure the DC output at its terminals.
+If the voltage exceeds manufacturer limits (typically >14.4 V for 12 V or >28.8 V for 24 V), replace the charger.

 • Inspect sense wiring: Some SDMO chargers use remote sense leads.
 Ensure these are correctly connected and not open-circuit, which can cause overcharging.